Installation | Topics | Beyond Lino

 Creating a user account

-As a root user you will create a user account for every site maintainer.
+As a root user you will create a user account for every server administrator.

 In the following examples we assume that the user account to create is joe.